d3v1an7/macos-fresh/README.md

 ```
 > Hold on... isn't piping random scripts to shell a [really bad idea](http://www.seancassidy.me/dont-pipe-to-your-shell.html)?

-Correct!
+Yep!
 But it is also pretty convenient, so... :see_no_evil:
 I'd recommend having a general understanding of any script before installing, but I'll leave that up to you!

 ## Usage